otrv4/otrv4-prekey-server/otrv4-prekey-server.md

-User profiles and prekey profiles are included in this message when there are none of these values on the Prekey Server (this is the first time a client uploads those valued), when a new User or Prekey Profile is generated with a different long-term public key, and when the stored User or Prekey Profile is expired.
+User profiles and prekey profiles are included in this message when there are none of these values on the Prekey Server (this is the first time a client uploads these values), when a new User or Prekey Profile is generated with a different long-term public key, and when the stored User or Prekey Profile is expired.
 A client is mandated to always upload new User and Prekey Profiles when one of these scenarios happen.
 A client does not delete the old values but